RonnyA/ModernIdentity/docs/source/_build/html/_sources/index.rst.txt

 The program consists of two main parts

+.. tip:: Because of technical issues Deep Dive 4 to 6 needs to be moved back 1 week.
+New sign up links will be available shortly.

 * Introduction Webinars

    For presentations and On Demand for the introduction webinar, see under :doc:`Introduction - Webinars held <intro/held-webinars>`